extszombiemaster/kdm-tts-doll/README.md

 * Add ability card for Gigaslayer (from Gigalion).
 * Export/import should record permanent tokens.
 * Packing/unpacking a survivor should include cursed gear.

+# Personal Roadmap
+* Fix that annoying audio error when booting
+* Find and fix the issues with CG and CE content
+* Add Frogdog Surv bags
+* Scouts?
+* Arc Survs?
+* More content
+   * If you own any scans or content you would like to see me add, or find any issues, please comment on the steam post or message me on discord, zombifiedoll

 # Console Commands
 You can access console commands by entrying a chat message starting with '>' (no quotes).